rheckart/angularjs-service-azuremobileservices/README.md

 angularjs-service-azuremobileservices
 =====================================

 A service for AngularJS to interact with the [Microsoft Azure Mobile Services Javascript client](http://msdn.microsoft.com/en-us/library/windowsazure/jj554207.aspx).
+Uses Javascript promises that the library inherently implements.

 Usage
 -----

+Include the Azure Mobile Services javascript file in your index.html file like so:

+`<script src='https://{your project id}.azure-mobile.net/client/MobileServices.Web-1.0.0.min.js'></script>`

 To use the service, declare to variables in the rootScope of the app: